kiawnna/scripts/AddRecordsSeedScript/readme.md

-  4. Add a disclaimer about API limits, don't use on prod systems

 # Add Records Progromatically
 The scripts contained in this directory (one for python and one for javascript) can be used to add records progromatically to a sandbox account for testing.
 The scripts are incredibly basic and meant to demonstrate a simple way to `POST` many records to an account/sandbox using Cloud Elements.